frutigliani/udacity-data-analyst/communicate-data-findings/readme.md

 - APR tends to be higher for lower income ranges.
 Curiously, not employed borrowers seem to get lower interest rates.
 - There is not a significant relationship between loan term, employment duration and APR.

-## Key Insights for Presentation

-> Select one or two main threads from your exploration to polish up for your presentation.
-Note any changes in design from your exploration step here.